Health professionals must manage and report adverse events following immunisation (AEFI).

 How to report an AEFI

-Vaccination providers can report an AEFI or a defect with a vaccine by contacting the TGA on 1800 020 653
+Vaccination providers can report an AEFI or a defect with a vaccine via the TGA website.

 You should also report AEFIs to State and Territory contacts: